Skip to content

 Primary models:

-• SearchAnswer — one per sub‑question (query, answer, context, sources)
+• SearchAnswer — one per sub-question (query, answer, confidence, citations)

-• EvaluationResult — insights, new questions, sufficiency, confidence
+• EvaluationResult — confidence score, new questions, sufficiency assessment

 • ResearchReport — final report (title, executive summary, findings, conclusions, …)